 If a member of the McNeese community believes a student who resides in on-campus housing or is under 18 years old is missing, such information shall be immediately reported to University Police at 337-475-5711.
-University Police will immediately create an incident report and initiate an investigation and notify the Office of University Services.
-Should the Office of University Services receive a report of a missing resident student, they will immediately notify University Police.
+University Police will immediately create an incident report and initiate an investigation and notify the Office of Student Services.
+Should the Office of Student Services receive a report of a missing resident student, they will immediately notify University Police.

 Students Provide Emergency Contact Information

 McNeese students may provide the University with general emergency contact information by updating information in the Banner student information system (MyMcNeese portal).
 In addition, resident students may inform McNeese housing of an individual to be contacted by McNeese in the event the student is determined to be missing.
-The contact identification is held confidential by the Office of University Services.
-If a student identifies such an individual, the Office of University Services will notify that individual no later than 24 hours after the resident student is determined to be missing.
+The contact identification is held confidential by the Office of Student Services.
+If a student identifies such an individual, the Office of Student Services will notify that individual no later than 24 hours after the resident student is determined to be missing.
 A resident student who wishes to identify a confidential contact can do so by visiting the McNeese Housing and Residence Life office at 565 Beauregard Drive.
 Confidential contact information is accessible only by authorized University officials and may only be disclosed to law enforcement in the course of a missing person’s investigation.

 This policy is distributed via Academic Advisory Council, Senior Staff, Campus Digest, and the University Policy Page.